-The Chartered Institute of Public Finance and Accountancy (CIPFA) first published a code of practice on public sector pensions finance knowledge and skills in October 2011 which was revised in 2013 to reflect the provisions of the Public Service Pensions Act 2013 and remained a definitive guide to expected standards during the financial year.
+The Chartered Institute of Public Finance and Accountancy (CIPFA) first published a code of practice on public sector pensions finance knowledge and skills in October 2011 which was revised in 2013 to reflect the provisions of the Public Service Pensions Act 2013 and remains a definitive guide to expected standards.

-The Code of Practice works in conjunction with detailed Knowledge and Skills Frameworks (KSF) also published by CIPFA which support knowledge and skills development by all those involved in the management and oversight of public sector pension funds.
+The Code of Practice works in conjunction with detailed knowledge and skills frameworks (KSF) also published by CIPFA which support knowledge and skills development by all those involved in the management and oversight of public sector pension funds.

-In 2015 a new KSF focussed on the knowledge requirements of Lancashire Local Pension Board members was introduced to reflect the Pensions Regulator Code of Practice No 14 which came into force in April 2015.
-CIPFA has identified a syllabus of 8 core areas of knowledge across the KSFs it has published during the financial year:
+In 2015 a new KSF focussed on the knowledge requirements of Local Pension Board members was introduced to reflect the Pensions Regulator Code of Practice No 14 which came into force in April 2015.
+CIPFA has identified a syllabus of 8 core areas of knowledge across the KSFs it has published to date:

-- 1. pensions legislation; - 2. public sector pensions governance; - 3. pensions administration; - 4. pensions accounting and auditing standards; - 5. financial services procurement and relationship management; - 6. investment performance and risk management;

-7. financial markets and product knowledge;

-8. actuarial methods, standards and practices.
+- 1. pensions legislation;

+- 2. public sector pensions governance;

+- 3. pensions administration;

+- 4. pensions accounting and auditing standards;

+- 5. financial services procurement and relationship management; - 6. investment performance and risk management; - 7. financial markets and product knowledge; - 8. actuarial methods, standards and practices.